Our deepest convictions affect every decision we make as Christians. The following

 Jesus Christ, God’s only Son, is the Savior of the world who died for our sins, rose from the dead and is seated at the Father’s right hand.
 (1 Corinthians 15:1-8)

 The Holy Spirit convicts the world in regard to sin, righteousness and judgment.
-He lives in every believer and equips every Christian for personal growth and service to God.
+He lives in every believer and equips every Christian for personal growth and service to the Lord.

 (John 16:8-9; Acts 2:38; Ephesians 1:13-14)